javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/09-call-apply-decorators/04-throttle/task.md

 Create a "throttling" decorator `throttle(f, ms)` -- that returns a wrapper, passing the call to `f` at maximum once per `ms` milliseconds.
 Those calls that fall into the "cooldown" period, are ignored.

-**The differnce from `debounce` -- if an ignored call is the last during the cooldown, then it executes at the end of the delay.**
+**The difference with `debounce` -- if an ignored call is the last during the cooldown, then it executes at the end of the delay.**

 Let's check the real-life application to better understand that requirement and to see where it comes from.